128technology/docs/docs/intro_wa_quickstart_3_templates.md

 7. Give your DHCP server an address pool starting with `192.168.1.100` and ending with `192.168.1.200`.
 8. Enter `192.168.1.1` the gatway to be assigned to DHCP clients.
 9. Finally, enter `1.1.1.1,8.8.8.8` as DNS servers to be assigned to clients on the network.
-5. **Click `Add`** at the bottom of the "Edit LAN Configuration" side panel.
+5. Click **`Add`** at the bottom of the "Edit LAN Configuration" side panel.

 <img src="/img/intro_wa_quickstart_10.png" alt="Configure DHCP" width="500"/>

 ## Policy

 Your template has WANs and LANs, now you need to tell the device how to use them to connect users to applications.
-This is done with steering and access policy.
+This is done using Traffic Steering and Access Policies.

 ### Steering Policy

 ![Add steering](/img/intro_wa_quickstart_11.gif)

-1. Scroll to the traffic steering section of the template, and select "Add Traffic Steering".
+1. Scroll to the Traffic Steering section of the template, and select "Add Traffic Steering".
 2. Name your steering policy, for example, `local-breakout`.
-3. Select "Add Paths" to give your steering policy a path to send to.
+3. Select "Add Paths" to give your steering policy a path where traffic is sent.
 4. Select `WAN` as the path type, and select your WAN interface.
-For apps that use the policy, this will indicate you want them sent directly out of the local WAN interface.
+For apps that use the policy, this indicates you want them sent directly out of the local WAN interface.
 5. **Click the check** in the upper right of the "Add Path" box, and **click `Add`** at the bottom of the "Add Traffic Steering" side panel.

 ### Access Policy

-Finally you will tie your networks and applications together in an access policy.
+Finally, tie your networks and applications together in an access policy.

 ![Add access](/img/intro_wa_quickstart_12.gif)

-1. Scroll to the access policy section of the template, and select "Add Policy."
+1. Scroll to the Access Policy section of the template, and select "Add Policy."
 2. Enter a string the name column, and **click the check** to the right of your entry.
 3. From the "Network" column dropdown, select your LAN network.
 4. From the "Applications" column dropdown, select your Internet app.